When I got started with Stable Diffusion, I was frustrated that my images didn't look anything like the ones I saw on social media.

 Prior to reading this guide, I recommend reading Stable Diffusion Recommended Settings for Beginners.

-The combined knowledge of prompts and settings will be enough to push your skill to the top 10% of Stable Diffusion users.
-Welcome to the path towards becoming a diffusion wizard.
+This combined knowledge of prompts and settings will be enough to push your skill to the top 10% of Stable Diffusion users.

 Let's dive in!